bcattle/assetscan/README.md

 assetscan
 ================

-Recursively scans directories looking for HTML and CSS files
+Recursively scans directories looking for HTML and CSS files.
+Prints out the other files that they depend on.

 Usage: `scan.py [dir or file to scan]`